FAQs for parents, guardians and families

 What amenities are offered in Ohio State’s residence halls?

-Every residence hall room or suite has a cable hookup or IPTV capability with access to a wide range of channels.
+Every residence hall room or suite has a cable hookup with access to a wide range of channels.
 Plus, all (except the Alumnae Scholarship houses) are furnished with a combination refrigerator/freezer/microwave.
 All halls or complexes have a laundry room, study room and recreation room, and all have wireless connectivity.

 Who provides support for students living in residence halls?